EvanFjeld/w251-hw9/README.md

 ```

 ## Launch docker image
-Run docker image built for pytorce and mount it to the data folder where the cinic data is stored
+Run docker image built for pytorce and mount it to the data folder where the cinic data is stored.
+I'm also mounting two ports, 1234 in order to coordinate across VMs and 6006 to enable TensorBoard.
 ```
 docker run --rm -v /home/ubuntu/data:/data --net=host --gpus=all -ti -p 1234:1234 -p 6006:6006 nvcr.io/nvidia/pytorch:23.02-py3 bash
 ```

 ## Clone this repo
+This provides access to the jupyter notebooks that will run the analysis.
 ```
 git clone https://github.com/EvanFjeld/w251-hw9.git
 ```